Quick Tip – Testing Stain on Scrap Wood First

-One of the simplest habits that separates professional woodworkers from beginners is always testing stain on scrap wood before applying it to your project.
+One of the simplest habits that separates professional woodworkers from beginners is always testing stain on scrap wood before touching your actual project.
 This five-minute step can save hours of frustration and prevent costly mistakes.
+I wish someone had drilled this into me when I was starting out.

 Why Testing Matters

-Wood species absorb stain differently.
-Pine can turn blotchy while oak takes stain evenly.
-That beautiful cherry sample at the store might look completely different on your specific piece of lumber.
+Wood species absorb stain differently — and I mean dramatically differently.
+Pine can turn blotchy and uneven while oak takes stain beautifully.
+That gorgeous cherry sample on the can at the store?
+It might look completely different on your specific piece of lumber.
+I once stained an entire set of shelves based on the can label and ended up with something that looked nothing like what I expected.
+Lesson learned.

 Testing wood stain on sample piece